junxit/us-congress-bills-114/bill.md

 - **(2)** the definition of the term packer—
   - **(A)** applies to any entity with 50 percent or more ownership in a facility;
   - **(B)** includes a federally inspected lamb processing plant which slaughtered or processed the equivalent of an average of 35,000 head of lambs per year during the immediately preceding 5 calendar years; and
-  - **(C)** may include any other lamb processing plant that did not meet not meet the requirement referred to in subparagraph (B), if the Secretary determines that the processing plant should be considered a packer after considering its capacity.
+  - **(C)** may include any other lamb processing plant that did not meet the requirement referred to in subparagraph (B), if the Secretary determines that the processing plant should be considered a packer after considering its capacity.

 ## § 5.
 Study on livestock mandatory reporting